aimldl/llm_benchmarks_asian_langs/README.md

 ---

-## ⚙️ Recommended: Configure Google Cloud for Vertex AI
+## ⚙️ Configure Google Cloud for Vertex AI

 To run these benchmarks with the Gemini models, you must configure access to a Gemini API.
 While there are two options for accessing Gemini, using Vertex AI is strongly recommended for this project.